Skip to main content

 Installing Python on Windows:

 You can either install python via the Microsoft Store or download python from www.python.org.
-If you prefer using a solution such as Anaconda then the SDK supports that as well.
+On Windows we currently recommend version 3.12 for PyVista support.

 Install Python on Linux (Ubuntu):